symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 parent.
 The inverse relation also exists, you can also get the children of a data element.

-Let's take a look at the dump of the tree of the Standard Edition you downloaded in the previous chapter.
+Let's take a look at the dump of the tree of the CMF Sandbox you downloaded in the previous chapter.
 Go to your directory and execute the following command: